 If Shell wants to sell its products in China they can do three things:

 1. Register only its non-Chinese name, this is unwise, because it invites Chinese counterfeiters to jump into the vacuum.

-After you choose between these options or a combination thereof, you have to decide whether you want to register traditional Chinese characters (used in Hong Kong, Macao and Taiwan) or simplified Chinese characters (used in People’s Republic of China and Singapore).
+After you choose between these options or a combination thereof, you have to decide whether you want to register traditional Chinese characters (mostly used in Hong Kong, Macao and Taiwan) or simplified Chinese characters (mostly used in Mainland China and Singapore).

 There are four primary considerations that go into deciding what to trademark.
 First, there are the legal issues, which should be handled by a lawyer.
 What is/are the best categories in which to file and what exactly should be filed?
 Second, there are the marketing issues, which should be handled by the marketing team of the company seeking the trademark.
 Thirdly, there are the Chinese linguistic and cultural issues that should be handled by someone both fluent in Mandarin (or maybe even Cantonese or whatever other language is being considered) and knowledgeable about Chinese marketing and culture.
 Lastly, there is the question of money as every additional filing will cost money.